AmePelliccia/AmePelliccia/README.md

 Technology: Enhanced Cybersecurity Protocols for Aviation Systems, DMC: A008019-00-00AA-00-1
 ```

-This structured approach ensures that each technology is uniquely identified and traceable within the S1000D framework, facilitating efficient configuration management and integration into aircraft systems.### Executive Summary
+This structured approach ensures that each technology is uniquely identified and traceable within the S1000D framework, facilitating efficient configuration management and integration into aircraft systems

 ### Executive Summary